SebMay99/modified_stability_scale_estimation/README.md

 ## 2. Source code
 ### - Prerequisites:
-[1] Logitech Extreme 3D Pro joystick.
+[1] USB Joystick.
 Calibration instruction is available at https://wiki.paparazziuav.org/wiki/Joystick#Joystick_Calibration

 [2] If you want to run simulations, you need to install Gazebo (see http://gazebosim.org/tutorials?tut=ros_installing)

-[3] If you want to run on a real AR drone 2.0, you need to calibrate its camera.
-An example is provided in `ORB_SLAM2/Examples/Monocular/ardrone_calib.yaml`.
-You can use this file, but I recommend that you do your own calibration to make sure.
+[3] To run on a real Bebop 2 drone, you need to calibrate its camera.
 Calibration instruction is at https://docs.opencv.org/2.4/doc/tutorials/calib3d/camera_calibration/camera_calibration.html

 ### - How to build (Ubuntu 16.04, ROS Kinetic):
 [1] Clone this repository first: